-Implementation of policies
+Implementation of Policies

-4 Rules, procedures and processes developed in accordance with sections 3(2) and 3(3) will be considered by Council for implementation as laws, resolutions, policies or amendments to this Land Code.
+4 Rules, procedures and processes developed in accordance with section 3 will be considered by Council for implementation as laws, resolutions, policies or amendments to this Land Code.

-Internal procedures
+Internal Procedures

-The Land Advisory Committee may establish rules and procedures for the conduct of its meetings and general affairs, provided that any such rules and procedures are not inconsistent with any rules and procedures established by Council.
+5 The Land Advisory Committee may establish rules and procedures for the conduct of its meetings and general affairs, provided that any such rules and procedures are not inconsistent with any rules and procedures established by Council.

-- 6 Subject to Council requirements in respect of financial obligations, the Land Advisory Committee may: - (1) establish policies for the recovery of expenses incurred by Land Advisory Committee members; and - (2) establish programs for the orientation and education of Land Advisory Committee members.
+- 6 Subject to Council requirements in respect of financial obligations, the Land Advisory Committee may: - (1) establish policies for the recovery of expenses incurred by Land Advisory Committee members; and - establish programs for the orientation and education of Land Advisory Committee members.